Confidential Informant Reliability and Probable Cause: Expert Legal Analysis by Darren Chaker

 As such, the federal agent has certain obligations to ensure the confidential informant’s reliability, but is not so burdensome as to cease using them as an investigative tool.

-The Defendant’s Challenge to Confidential Informant Reliability: Shifting the Balance
+The Defendant’s Challenge to Reliability: Shifting the Balance With Probable Cause Determinations

 In instances where the CI was actively involved in the crime, as discussed in United States v.
 McDonald, 935 F.2d 1212 (11th Cir.
 1991), the burden shifts to the government to justify nondisclosure.
 The defendant’s ability to demonstrate the relevance of the CI’s testimony to their defense can significantly influence this balance, as established in United States v.
 Gutierrez, 931 F.2d 1482 (11th Cir.
 1991).